See For Yourself

 - R. D. Laing

-In our search for "a scientific approach to the good life," we know that at the foundation of all "science" lies basic experiments which yield data.
+In our search for something along the lines of "a scientific approach to the good life," we emphasize that the foundation of all "science" consists of "experiments that yield results."

 "Don't listen to what they say.